not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

 ![An image of Raspberry Pi device, which is being used for this blog](/assets/rpifan_img1.png)

-So in order to be independent of Raspberry Pi OS and it's software, a custom compiled Linux shall be made.
+So in order to be independent[^footnote] of Raspberry Pi OS and it's software, a custom compiled Linux shall be made.
 The driver would most likely to work on the official OS also, but custom OS allows for tweaking installed packages, changing the [device-tree](https://docs.kernel.org/devicetree/usage-model.html) with custom overlays and adding our driver to the kernel tree.

 ## Buildroot